 PSPDFKit can deal with very complex documents, but since iOS is a platform with restricted memory, and since rendering PDFs can be a memory-consuming task, there are certain limits to what you can do before the OS kills the app.
-The limits are fluid per device — iPad 2 will have more trouble with a 50,000-page document than iPad Pro.
+The limits differ by device — an older device may have more trouble with a 50,000-page document than a newer device.
 However, we’re using a significant amount of custom code so that old devices still work fine.

 Note that PSPDFKit has been designed to use a lot of memory for caching and to make things more fluid.
 We don’t know how much memory is available on an end user’s device, so PSPDFKit will adapt and restrict usage when we get low memory notifications.
 This is normal behavior and nothing you should be worried about.
 However, if you’re getting lots and lots of warnings and the system kills the app thereafter, you should look into the issue.

 Here’s a checklist of what you can do if you get crashes related to memory pressure: